sd-karim/NCF-thesis/README.md

 Read the full thesis here: https://digitalcommons.ncf.edu/theses_etds/7012/

+View the slides used in my thesis defense/Baccalaureate exam: https://canva.link/5vtulshugvi9dk5
+- Note that the slides may feel incomplete without the actual presentation and discussion

 **Abstract**

 This thesis explores the relationship between acquisitions at The Museum of Modern Art